radicle-dev/radicle-link/docs/spec/identities.md

 (the public key) encoded as per [@rfc8032], and then wrapping in a [@multibase] encoding using the [@z-base32] alphabet.

-User delegations are serialised as a JSON array of `PublicKey` values.
+`Person` delegations are serialised as a JSON array of `PublicKey` values.
 Duplicate elements MUST be a deserialisation error.

-Project delegations are serialised as a JSON array of either `PublicKey` or URN values without tagging.
+`Project` delegations are serialised as a JSON array of either `PublicKey` or URN values without tagging.
 Duplicate elements MUST be a deserialisation error.

 The `payload` is encoded as a JSON object using [@whatwg-url] URLs as the keys, and JSON objects of the `radicle-link`- or user-specified payload objects as the